Linguapress.com home

 Today, thanks to years of protection and breeding programs, the decline in the eagle population has been reversed, and numbers have begun to grow again.
 There are now over 4000 breeding pairs south of the 40th parallel, and the bald eagle has been officially taken off the list of endangered species in the USA.
 Nevertheless, it remains officially classified as a "threatened" species, and one which is protected by no fewer than three acts of Congress - with two other acts banning theft, sale or possession of its eggs.

-Perhaps that is in the end the only way in which to ensure the survival of America's most famous bird can be ensured .
+Perhaps that is in the end the only way to ensure the survival of America's most famous bird .
 Even this high degree of protection is not enough to save the bald eagle from the most ruthless or thoughtless of hunters; there are those who will shoot anything for pleasure.

 Last year, a Florida man was fined $1500 for shooting an eagle; he got off very lightly, given that federal law allows prison sentences and fines of up to $100,000 dollars for those who knowingly kill or capture these magnificent birds.